zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

-On the other hand, cataloging a complex object when it changes may be too time consuming during operation (especially if the catalog index attempts to translate the information, as TextIndexNG, described below, can do with PDF files or Microsoft Office files).
+On the other hand, cataloging a complex object when it changes may be too time consuming during operation (especially if the catalog index attempts to translate the information).
 Some sites may benefit from mass cataloging, and having a cron job or other scheduled job initiate the mass cataloging every night.